logo2

 Dr. George W. Orr

 Dr. G. W. Orr left us with one known pharmacy bottle in just one size.
 He spent most of his career as the physician-in-charge at the Lake Superior General Hospital in Lake Linden.
-But prior to the hospital, he ran a drug store.
+But prior to the hospital, for a brief period, he had a drug store.

 George William Orr was born in Walled Lake, MI on 18 Feb 1847 to parents who were born in Wyoming, Pennsylvania (1).
-He completed a degree in medicine from the University of Michigan in 1877, and then practiced out of his own office for two years in Pontiac, MI while also being the city physician (2).
-In the summer of 1879, he moved to Keweenaw County where he worked as the physician and surgeon for the Central Mining Company until June 1885 (2).
+He completed a degree in medicine from the University of Michigan in 1877, and then practiced for two years in Pontiac, MI while also being the city physician (2).
+In the summer of 1879, he moved to Keweenaw County where he worked as the physician and surgeon for the Central Mining Company until Jun 1885 (2).
 He then moved to Lake Linden and established his own practice (2).
 In 1889, he worked as the physician and surgeon for the Tamarack and Osceola Mills (2).
-In 1895, he built the Lake Superior General Hospital (2).
-In Feb 1897, the newspaper announced that the Lake Superior School for Nursing would soon be opening (9).
-It was established by local physicians and surgeons, including Dr. Orr, who served as secretary and treasurer (9).
-In 1911, Sawyer (2) praised Orr by stating:
+Dr. Orr built the Lake Superior General Hospital in 1895 (2).
+Local physicians and surgeons, including Dr. Orr, then established the Lake Superior School for Nursing in 1897 (9).
+Sawyer (2) praised Orr by stating:

 In no other light than as a benefactor to humanity can be viewed Dr. George W. Orr, for the state is indebted to his efforts for the beautiful and commodious Lake Superior General Hospital...His judgment, executive ability and general efficiency make him an ornament to the profession.

-The 1895 Polk directory listed Orr as the physician-in-charge of the Lake Linden Hospital on Calumet St. in Lake Linden with his residence being the same (3).
+The 1895 Polk directory listed Orr as the physician-in-charge of the hospital on Calumet St. in Lake Linden with his residence being the same (3).
 The 1897 directory described the location of the Lake Superior General Hospital and Training School for Nurses as being on the southwest corner of Calumet St. and Beeley St. (4).
-(Beeley St. is now 11th St.) This area of Lake Linden was not surveyed by the Sanborn maps until 1917.
+(Beeley St. is now 11th St.) This area of Lake Linden was not displayed on Sanborn maps until 1917.

 Sanborn map, Calumet St., Lake Linden - Oct 1917